 Mint plants can be grown indoors or outdoors.
 You just have to keep the leaves free of dust and debris while regularly watering the plant.
 You can use mint not only for treating a sore throat but also to stop indigestion.
 Also, mint has menthol to give your tea a cooling sensation.

 This vegetable can be harvested once they are between two to three inches in length.
 Usually, this only takes two months after planting the okra.
 Remember to remove the weeds surrounding them and provide a layer of mulch.

 During summer, they should receive at least an inch of water every week.
+An expandable hose with a low-capacity pump will help you saving time for each summer morning or late evening.
 Okra not only has dietary fiber but also vitamin B and C. In addition, this is a low-calorie vegetable with folic acid, calcium, and potassium.

 Otherwise known as napa cabbage, this can be harvest after 70 to 80 days.
 This is when the cabbage heads reach at least five inches in circumference.
 We recommend you to grow them during fall and they should be exposed to at least five hours of sunlight every day.